veevelder/quick-combat/README.md

 Open the Quick Combat Playlist window to configure any number of playlists.
 * If you have multiple playlists defined for any scene or no scenes it is recommend to enable the Choose Playlist option.
 Otherwise a random playlist will be chosen to start when combat starts.
+* Make sure you configure your playlists to be either in Sequential or Shuffle Tracks playback mode.
+* See [Foundry VTT Playlists](https://foundryvtt.com/article/playlists/) for more information.

 ![Quick Combat Background Playlist](images/playlist.png)